 As we showed in Section~\ref{sec-xi}, there are uncountably many growth rates in every neighborhood of $\xi$, so almost all of these are not achievable by finitely based classes.
 Therefore $\xi$ represents the phase transition where the sets of growth rates of all permutation classes and that of finitely based classes first differ.

 Our results also imply that $\xi$ is the least accumulation point of growth rates from above.
-The fact that the set of growth rates contains accumulation points from above---first established by Albert and Linton~\cite{albert:growing-at-a-pe:}---disproved a conjecture of Balough, Bollob\'as, and Morris~\cite{balogh:hereditary-prop:ordgraphs} who had conjectured (in the more general context of ordered graphs) that the set of growth rates could not have such accumulation points.
-Klazar~\cite{klazar:overview-of-som:}, who denotes the set of growth rates of permutation classes by $E$, suggested a possible way to revive their conjecture, writing ``it seems that the refuted conjectures should have been phrased for finitely based downsets.''
+The fact that the set of growth rates contains accumulation points from above---first established by Albert and Linton~\cite{albert:growing-at-a-pe:}---disproved a conjecture of Balough, Bollob\'as, and Morris~\cite{balogh:hereditary-prop:ordgraphs} which stated (in the more general context of hereditary properties of ordered graphs) that the set of growth rates could not have such accumulation points.
+Klazar~\cite{klazar:overview-of-som:}, who denotes the set of growth rates of permutation classes by $E$, suggested a possible way to revive their conjecture, writing that ``it seems that the refuted conjectures should have been phrased for finitely based downsets.''
 In particular, his Problem 2.7 reads \begin{quote} Let $E^\ast$ be the countable subset of $E$ consisting of the growth [rates] of finitely based [permutation classes].
-Show that every $\alpha$ in $E^\ast$ is an algebraic number and that for every $\alpha$ in $E^\ast$ there is a $\delta>0$ such that $(\alpha,\alpha+\delta)\cap E^\ast=\emptyset$. \end{quote} While the first part of this problem regarding the algebraicity of growth rates remains open, we conclude by providing a counterexample to the second part.
+Show that every $\alpha$ in $E^\ast$ is an algebraic number and that for every $\alpha$ in $E^\ast$ there is a $\delta>0$ such that $(\alpha,\alpha+\delta)\cap E^\ast=\emptyset$. \end{quote} While the first part of his problem regarding the algebraicity of growth rates of finitely based permutation classes remains open, we conclude by providing a counterexample to the second part.